Eddie Rosario Player Props: Braves vs. Phillies

-The Atlanta Braves, including Eddie Rosario (.176 batting average in his past 10 games), battle starting pitcher Aaron Nola and the Philadelphia Phillies at Truist Park, Thursday at 7:20 PM ET.
+The Atlanta Braves, including Eddie Rosario (.147 batting average in his past 10 games), take on starter Taijuan Walker and the Philadelphia Phillies at Truist Park, Friday at 7:20 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Dodgers.
+In his last game he had a hitless performance (0-for-3) against the Phillies.

 Eddie Rosario Game Info & Props vs. the Phillies